 Meditations in the Garden, is the zen like experience of getting lost in thought while weeding.

 It is a gloomy, damp day.
-A day where the mud is thick and the weeds are never ending.
-A quick peak out the window, my eyes can’t help but to fall on the rapid growth of weeds that seem to thrive in these months.
+A day where the mud is thick and the weeds are never-ending.
+A quick peak out the window, my eyes can’t help but fall on the rapid growth of weeds that seem to thrive in these months.
 Is there ever a month without them?

 It hardly seems so.
 I grabbed my boots and made my way out back to pluck a few while the sun popped out.
 It is deeply satisfying to pluck the entire roots up from the softened soil.
 As I filled my pail I took a glance around.
 This place ain’t half bad.
 Not two years ago it was a patchy yard with only weeds.
 Now it is filling in with lovely plants that the weeds now have to compete with.